philpartyka/Data-Engineering-Capstone-Project/README.md

 * The requirements.txt file contains all the python libraries needed to run this project in a virtual environment.
 I would recommend running the project in a venv in order to avoid any version and installation conflicts.
 * While the requirements.txt files contains that pyspark 3.4 library, you will need to install spark on your system in order for this library to function.
 * The credentials.py file contains the information needed to log into the MySQL db.
 These will need to be changed to accomodate your database.
+* I used an area code dataset that was too big of a filesize to upload to this repo but it can be downloaded from here: https://github.com/djbelieny/geoinfo-dataset/blob/master/full_dataset_json.zip

 ## Technical Challenges